expo/expo/docs/pages/eas-update/debug-updates.md

 ### Viewing all assets included in an update

-It may be helpful to see which assets are included in your update bundle.
-You can see a list of named assets by running:
+It may be helpful to see which assets are included in our update bundle.
+We can see a list of named assets by running:

 ```bash
 expo export --experimental-bundle